 I am also a qualified EMDR Therapist.
 Eye Movement Desensitization and Reprocessing (EMDR) therapy is an integrative psychotherapy approach that has been extensively researched and has proven to be effective for the treatment of trauma.
 EMDR is a set of standardized protocols that incorporates elements from many different treatment approaches.

 There is still much that isn't known about how and why EMDR can be so effective.
 However, we do know that when a person is very upset, their brain cannot process information as it does ordinarily.
 Subsequently, for some people remembering a trauma may feel as bad as going through it the first time because the images, sounds, smells, and feelings haven’t changed.
 Such memories can have a lasting negative effect that can interfere with the way a person sees the world, the way they can relate to others and the way in which they understand what is happening to them from a physiological perspective.

 EMDR can have a direct impact on the way that the brain processes information.
 Normal information processing is resumed, so following a successful EMDR session, a person tends to no longer relive the images, sounds, and feelings when the event is brought to mind.
 I sometimes use EMDR to treat other conditions such as OCD or low self-esteem, I often use it in conjunction with CBT as and when required.

 Maps & Directions

 |Face to face counselling:||Yes|

-I am currently available all day on Tuesdays and Fridays, I also offer some evening sessions and very occassionally I may be able to offer weekend sessions.
+I am currently available all day on Fridays, I also offer some evening sessions and very occassionally I may be able to offer weekend sessions.

 Types of client